israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     Returns a string representing the specified object in the specified radix (base).
 Overrides the Object.prototype.toString() method.

 Number.prototype.valueOf()
     Returns the primitive value of the specified object.
+Overrides the Object.prototype.valueOf() method.
+Number instances

 ### Function